 So, it's highly advised to upgrade React Native applications to the most recent version.
 However, upgrading takes time and effort, depending on the changelog.
 Keep in mind that missing just one step might take hours of debugging.
 However, if you are only one version behind, things aren't nearly as terrible.

-42% prefer React Native, while 42% prefer Flutter.
-Flutter has an estimated 1.7K members on Github.
-React Native has a fork of 27.9 and 94.5K stars.
+It is estimated that 42% of developers prefer using React Native, while Flutter is a tool of choice by the other 42%.
+The remaining 16% uses technologies like Cordova or Ionic.
 Despite being a very young framework, Flutter led the market over the past year's Analytics according to Google Trends.
 But before you start looking for Flutter app developers, it is worth examining the real market stats to make an informed decision.

 When picking a cross-platform mobile app development framework, the underlying architecture is critical to consider.
 If we know the framework's inner workings, we can make an informed selection and choose the best framework for our project.

 Flutter makes use of the Dart framework, which contains most of the components by default, resulting in larger file sizes and a frequent need for the bridge to communicate with native modules.
 There are dozens of different Dart frameworks available, including Material Design and Cupertino.
 It includes all the required technologies for mobile app development, such as the Skia C++ engine, which has all the protocols, compositions, and channels.
 The Flutter engine's architecture can be found in the Github Wiki here.
 In a nutshell, the Flutter engine has everything developers need to build an app.

 Anyone developing their first app should quickly grasp the installation procedure, and it shouldn't have too many phases.

 Begin by downloading the Flutter binaries for your platform from the Flutter website or GitHub.
 On macOS, we need to download the Flutter.zip file and add it to the PATH variable.
 Package managers such as Homebrew, MacPorts, YUM, APT, and so on should be supported by Flutter to save users.